k9mail/k9mail.app/README.md

 ## Suggesting content

-Ideas for new website content currently mainly comes from individual thoughts and comments on the K-9's issue tracker.
+Ideas for new website content currently mainly comes from individual thoughts and comments on the app's issue tracker, as well as from issues raised on this project.

-If you feel there's content missing then feel free to favourite an existing issue or if it's not been covered by an issue, open a new one.
+If you feel there's content missing then feel free to favourite an existing issue here or if it's not been covered by an issue, open a new one.